Crinkle-Topped Brownie Cookies

 - Scoop it using a tablespoon-sized cookie scoop onto your lined baking sheet.
 The dough won't hold a perfect ball shape-don't worry, that's normal.

-- Bake for 11-12 minutes, just until the tops are crackled and the centers are set but still soft.
-Let them cool for 5 minutes on the tray before moving to a rack.
-Top with a pinch of flaky sea salt if you'd like.
-Serve warm, or let them cool fully before packing into tins.
+- Bake for about 10 minutes, just until the tops are crackled and the centers are set but still soft.
+Chocolate cookies can overbake quickly, so keep a close eye near the end.
+It's better to pull them a touch early than risk a dry cookie.
+Let them rest on the baking sheet for 5 minutes to finish setting, then transfer to a wire rack.
+If you like, sprinkle a pinch of flaky sea salt on top while they're still warm.
+Enjoy fresh, or let them cool completely before tucking into cookie tins.

 Variations or Different Ways to Use It